willkg/everett/docs/configuration.rst

 exist in that environment.

 For exceptions, it depends on what you want to have happen.
-It's ok to let exceptions go unhandled--Everett will wrap them in a ``ConfigurationError``.
+It's ok to let exceptions go unhandled--Everett will wrap them in a :py:class:`everett.ConfigurationError`.
 If your environment promises never to throw an exception, then you should handle them all and return ``NO_VALUE`` since with that promise all exceptions would indicate the key is not in the environment.